SritharanKalimuthu/Profile_Panorama/README.md

 - **ESLint:** A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 - **PostCSS:** A tool for transforming CSS with JavaScript plugins.
 - **Autoprefixer:** A PostCSS plugin to parse CSS and add vendor prefixes to CSS rules.
-- **React Plx:** A library for creating parallax effects in React applications.
-- **Match Sorter:** A library for fuzzy searching and sorting collections.

 ## Tools Used